-Since the seventies, we’ve locked in a battle for our hearts, minds & souls.
+Since the seventies, we’ve been locked in a battle for our minds, hearts, & souls.
 Probably longer than that; but shit got real in the sixties!!!
 What constitutes a Real Man?
 What exactly is a Strong Woman?
 What is life really all about, and what should we be striving for?
 Once upon a time it was that Brother that fought against the odds-no matter how tough the fight!
 Once upon a time, it was that sister that provided that spiritual & emotional support-no matter what!
-What happened to the times when tried to model ourselves after Malcom, Huey, Angela, Assata, Ossie & Ruby, Heathcliff & Claire, Martin & Coretta???
-Now we base our lives off Comedians & staged so-called reality shows.
-If he works hard; but has scuffs on his shoes, he is somehow less than.
-If she’s been in a couple of bad relationships, then she’s somehow a hoe.
+What happened to the times when we tried to model ourselves after Malcom, Huey, Angela, Assata, Ossie & Ruby, Heathcliff & Claire, Martin & Coretta???
+Now we base our lives off comedians & staged so-called reality shows.
+If he works hard; but has scuffs on his shoes, he is somehow less than?
+If she’s been in a couple of bad relationships, then she’s somehow a hoe?
 Really???

-Every time we as a people start to fight for a better existence, we take out eyes off of the wheel and the very power structure we are supposed to be fighting takes over our tools in which we spread the message.
-From the Movies, to Television, to Music, to Political Movements...
+Every time we as a people start to fight for a better existence, we take out eyes off of the wheel, and the very power structure we are supposed to be fighting takes over our tools in which we spread the message.
+From Movies, to Television, to Music, to Political Movements...
 We once had that One Bad Brother or Sister that stood for something & would not bend.
-Now we just have funny short boys & lots of weave.
+Now we just have bad weaves, skinny jeans, and over the top comedy that satisfies every stereotype that has been used against us since the very moment that we arrived in this country.
 Our media spoke on life lessons, learning, and growth.
-Now is all about that dramatic moment.
-What are we teaching our children!!!
-We don’t get dramatic when one of ours is lost; but we will “turnup” on any one of our own that even slightly disrespects us.
+Now it's all about that dramatic moment.
+What are we teaching our children???
+When one of ours is lost, we're angry initially, but seek no real options to ensure that those who seek to harm us will at least thin twice before doing it again-but we will “turnup” on any one of our own that even slightly disrespects us.
 Smh.
 Our celebrities quietly bleach their skin-totally oblivious to the fact that many celebrities, of other races are doing all that they can to get thicker & darker.
 When will the madness end?
 More importantly, will that ending coincide with OUR Ending???
 Time will Tell.
 Let US Control Our Lives, and the imagery that defines Our Lives; so that no one else can again define us as less than human or somehow prone to savagery.
 Remember the past, and learn the necessary lessons for our FUTURE-before it's too late.

 Kathleen Neal Cleaver first came to the attention of the public because of her relationship with Eldridge Cleaver and the Black Panther Party.
 But in the aftermath of the Party's destruction, she continues to distinguish herself.